brilliantlyc/Joint_Savings_Account/README.md

 # Joint Savings Account
-This Solidity smart contract hosts joint savings accounts using ether management functions in order to provide the features of the accounts.
+This Solidity smart contract hosts joint savings accounts using ether management functions that provide the features of the accounts.
 More specifically, it accepts two account addresses that are able to control the joint savings account by depositing or withdrawing funds from the account.

 ## Technologies
 The technology required to use this project is the Remix IDE, which is a local blockchain development environment that provides a JavaScript VM.